 - Ensures nature and extent of risks we take are aligned with strategic objectives. - Determines risk appetite.

 Audit Committee

-- Reviews the adequacy and effectiveness of the Group's internal controls and risk management systems. - Reviews the reliance placed by management on mitigating controls of key risks, including both internal and external assurance. - Supports the Board in monitoring risk exposures by directing Internal Audit to perform reviews over key risk areas.
+- Reviews the adequacy and effectiveness of the Group's internal controls and risk management systems. - Reviews the reliance placed by management on mitigating controls of key risks, including both internal and external assurance.

 Risk Management Committee